UNDER A SPREADING CHESTNUT TREE

 Thus, the question of Brandywine’s alleged negligence was for the jury to pass upon.
 It did so, and found negligence.
 The Court found no basis for disturbing that finding.

-As for “deadness” as a word – the dictionaries give the Court a pass on it, but as far as I’M concerned, the jury’s still out on that one …
+As for “deadness” and “cumber” being actual words – the dictionaries give the Court a pass on both of them (although it admits “cumber” is obsolete).
+But as far as I’m concerned, the jury’s still out on those two…

 The dismissal of this ridiculous suit was upheld.